Alabimutiu/Analysis-of-Patient-Records-Using-SQL/README_with_queries.md

 - Regional healthcare planning
 - Patient risk profiling

-The project serves as a valuable portfolio piece for aspiring data analysts, particularly those interested in public health or biostatistics.
+The project serves as a valuable portfolio piece for aspiring data analysts, particularly those interested in public health data.

 ---

 ## 💾 How to Use

 1. Import the dataset (`Patient Record.csv`) into a SQL environment like **SQLite**, **PostgreSQL**, or **MySQL**.
-2. Run the SQL queries in `biostatistics_sql_queries.sql`.
+2. Run the SQL queries in `sql_queries_ for _patient_ records.sql`.
 3. Review and interpret the results.
 Optionally, visualize them using Power BI, Tableau, or Excel.

 ---